diwas07/Ride_hailing_disease_spread/README.md

 4. main_: simulation code for SEIR model
 5. instance_example: final code for actual implementation of the simulation model based on the specified parameters

 To Run
 a.Clone this repository
-b.Specify the necessary parameters in parameters.ipynb
+b.Specify the necessary parameters in parameters.py
 c.
 Run instance_exmaple

 Sample solution: